bwestrich/tdd-spock/README.md

 ##Spy cautiously
 * Spock supports use of test spies to mock selected methods of the class under test (see `mcwest.learnspock.SpySpec`).
-* Though sometimes needed, spies are often a code smell; perhaps a sign of white box testing or an indication that an object has too many responsibilities.
+* Though sometimes needed, spies are often a code smell: perhaps a sign of white box testing or an indication that an object has too many responsibilities.

 ##Write tests for Spring web apps that work both standalone and in-container